-At its core, the GitOps operating model is centered around using a version control system (e.g. Git) for a Kubernetes deployment and leveraging automated directors are then used to deploy changes to the clusters.
-It is an operating model specifically well suited for Kubernetes that centralizes every aspect of the process for managing both operations and development.
+At its core, the GitOps operating model is centered around using a version control system (e.g. Git) for a Kubernetes deployment and leveraging automation to deploy changes to the clusters.
+GitOps is an operating model specifically well suited for Kubernetes because it centralizes every aspect of the process for managing both operations and development.

 The GitOps operating model provides a number of significant benefits as described below.

 - The exact same process already in use to merge code using "pull or merge" requests is used to drive workload deployments to Kubernetes clusters.

 - Deployments are performed in near real time

 - Time to deployment to Kubernetes clusters takes seconds from the time the artifact repository is updated